 Writing policies is not that difficult.
 The hardest part of writing policies is clarifying what you want, or don't want, to happen.
-I'll help you with that.
 Then, after you've defined your boundaries, you can write some basic policies.
 Don't worry about the words at this point.
 Your feelings, views, and opinions of what needs to happen, or not happen, is the most important thing at this point.
 You will get help from elders or an attorney for the final crafting of the legal words later.
 Here are some basic questions to ask as you begin writing policies